 - You can download the instructions for the self-measurement of peak flow readings in Word and PDF format

 - You can download a useful form to write your peak flow readings and other important information in Word and PDF format

-- You can bring this record to clinic with you or send us a copy in advance, either by email, fax or in the post (please keep a copy if you post it, in case we do not receive it)
+- You can bring this record to clinic with you or send us a copy in advance, either by e-mail or post (please keep a copy if you post it, in case we do not receive it)

 How can I detect occupational asthma in a workforce?

 What other specific investigations are available for Occupational Asthma?

 The following tests may be used in the assessment of suspected occupational asthma:

 - Lung Function Tests - a description of testing procedures and preparation